FedeDP/libmodule/README.md

 Libmodule offers a small and simple implementation of an actor library.
 Indeed, libmodule was heavily inspired by my own actor library experience with [akka](https://akka.io/) for its API.

+## What is a module, anyway?

+Unsurprisingly, module is the core concept of libmodule architecture.
 A module is an Actor that can listen on socket events too.

 ## Is it portable?